clrfl/MUSES_Preprocessing/README.md

 ## PREREQUISITE
 To run any preprocessing, download the raw data as indicated in the corresponding sources.txt file, to the directory in which the sources.txt is located.
-Filenames should remain unchanged, as referred to in the sources.txt
+Filenames should remain unchanged, as referred to in the sources.txt Navigate to the corresponding folder and execute the steps as listed below to create datasets.

 ## _easytpp
 - run: `python main.py`